qubyte/vertebrate-event-emitter/README.md

 ### Most implementations are keyed on event name and a callback

-In Node.js, you might have code like:
+In Node, you might have code like:

 ```javascript
 const EventEmitter = require('events');